mardigiorgio/PiGuard/README.md

 # PiGuard — Wi‑Fi Intrusion Detection for Raspberry Pi

-PiGuard is a lightweight Wi‑Fi intrusion detection system (WIDS) designed for Raspberry Pi devices.
-It detects deauthentication attacks and rogue access points in real time, provides a clean web interface, and exposes an API for automation.
+PiGuard is a Wi‑Fi intrusion detection system (WIDS) designed for home networks and Raspberry Pi enthusiasts.
+It detects deauthentication attacks and rogue access points in real time, provides a clean web interface, and is perfect for learning about network security.

 - **Backend**: FastAPI + SQLite (SQLModel)
 - **Sniffer**: Scapy + libpcap filters, channel hopping